-- Work practice problems and read case study this is the best way to prepare for math questions - Memorize lists this will prepare you for most of the non-math questions (those that are on the main syllabus topics) - Re-read outline this will help increase your general knowledge of syllabus material and put all the information together, which will help you answer some of the non-math questions that are on minor or obscure topics
+- Work practice problems this is the best way to prepare for math questions - Memorize lists this will prepare you for most of the non-math questions (those that are on the main syllabus topics) - Re-read outline this will help increase your general knowledge of syllabus material and put all the information together, which will help you answer some of the non-math questions that are on minor or obscure topics

 The suggested study schedule goes through the material in the order it is presented in the MATE outline, which is by learning objective.
-We have tried to space the material out evenly so that each week has roughly the same amount of work as you are doing your first read through of the syllabus.
+We have tried to space the material out evenly so that each week has the same amount of work as you are doing your first read through of the syllabus.
 Some of the page counts shown in the schedule are adjusted based on the amount of words per page in the source material.

-The schedule begins near the end of December, which leaves a little over 4 months to prepare for the exam.
-If you start earlier or later than that date, adjust your schedule to get through the first read through on time.
-You will want plenty of time left for practicing problems, reviewing the entire syllabus, and memorizing lists.
+The schedule begins near the start of January, which leaves about 4 months to prepare for the exam.
+If you start earlier or later than that date, simply adjust the pace so that you can still get through the first read through on time.
+You will want to make it through that step with plenty of time left for practicing problems, reviewing the entire syllabus, and memorizing lists.